 Our recommendation is to set aside at least 10% of what you earn, be it monthly or per project.
 Make it a habit of yours and stick to it, even if you feel the urge to spend it on something “important.”
 It’s that fund that will keep you going on leaner months, so view it as an investment in your future!

 4. Break projects into milestones

 If you’re the kind of freelancer who takes up one-time gigs, you probably get paid after you deliver the project.
-This may create all sorts of problems to your cash flow and income variation.
-The main one is that you may be working months on something without getting a penny for your effort.
+This may create all sorts of problems with your cash flow and income variation.
+The main one is that you may be working for months on something without getting a penny for your effort.
 We suggest you break your projects into stages.

 For example, you can request 40% of a project’s fee up front, then 30% after a serious milestone, and 30% when it’s finished.